Mazie Hirono: Health care

 On July 28, 2017, two months after undergoing surgery for stage-four kidney cancer, Hirono spoke on the Senate floor and voted against the so-called "skinny repeal" of the Affordable Care Act (Obamacare).
 MSNBC reporter Kyle Griffin filmed Hirono's speech and posted it on Twitter.

 In January 2019, during the 2018–19 United States federal government shutdown, Hirono was one of 34 senators to sign a letter to Commissioner of Food and Drugs Scott Gottlieb recognizing the efforts of the FDA to address the effect of the government shutdown on the public health and employees while expressing alarm "that the continued shutdown will result in increasingly harmful effects on the agency's employees and the safety and security of the nation's food and medical products."
-Gottlieb said additional staff might be called in as needed.

 Hirono is a supporter of Medicare for All.

 Housing

-In April 2019, Hirono was one of 41 senators to sign a bipartisan letter to the housing subcommittee praising the United States Department of Housing and Urban Development's Section 4 Capacity Building program as authorizing "HUD to partner with national nonprofit community development organizations to provide education, training, and financial support to local community development corporations (CDCs) across the country" and expressing disappointment that Trump's budget "has slated this program for elimination after decades of successful economic and community development."
-The senators wrote of their hope that the subcommittee would support continued funding for Section 4 in Fiscal Year 2020.
+In April 2019, Hirono was one of 41 senators to sign a bipartisan letter to a Senate subcommittee on housing praising the Department of Housing and Urban Development's Section 4 Capacity Building program as authorizing "HUD to partner with national nonprofit community development organizations to provide education, training, and financial support to local community development corporations (CDCs) across the country" and expressing disappointment that Trump's budget "has slated this program for elimination after decades of successful economic and community development."
+The senators hoped the subcommittee would support continued funding for Section 4 in Fiscal Year 2020.

 LGBTQIA+ rights

-Hirono supports transgender rights to serve in the U.S. military.
+Hirono supports the right of LGBTQ+ Americans to enlist in the Armed Forces.
+She also supported H.R.
+1681, the Every Child Deserves a Family Act, a "non-discrimination" bill that would have decertified any foster care or adoption agency, such as Catholic Charities, that did not accept same-sex foster parents regardless of religious beliefs.

+Foreign policy

+In January 2024, Hirono voted for a resolution proposed by Bernie Sanders to apply the human rights provisions of the Foreign Assistance Act to U.S. aid to Israel's military.
+The proposal was defeated, 72 to 11.
+In April 2025, Hirono voted for a pair of resolutions Sanders proposed to cancel the Trump administration's sales of $8.8 billion in bombs and other munitions to Israel.
+The proposals were defeated, 82 to 15.